-The school records attendance in clock hours and gives appropriate attendance credit for all hours attended.
+- 1. The school records attendance in clock hours and gives appropriate attendance credit for all hours attended.
 The school does not add or deduct attendance hours as a penalty.
 Attendance is calculated using a computerized time clock and does not round hours.
 In order to ensure proper clock hours are credited, full-time students are required to clock in/out 4 times a day: when they arrive to school, when they leave for lunch, when they return from lunch, and when they leave at the end of the day.
 If a student fails to clock in or out for their schedule on the student time clock, the student will not receive hours.
 If the student wishes to dispute any hours they feel earned, the student must provide documentation to verify attendance on the missing time form.
-The documentation would include the student sign in sheet, the specialty class attendance role, and/or the guest service summary.

-- 2. The hours of operation are: Monday 8:30 AM to 6:00 PM, Tuesday-Wednesday 8:30 AM 7:00 PM and Thursday 8:30 AM to 8:00 PM.
+The documentation would include the student sign in sheet, the specialty class attendance role, and/or the guest service summary. - The hours of operation are: Monday 8:30 AM to 6:00 PM, Tuesday-Wednesday 8:30 AM 7:00 PM and Thursday 8:30 AM to 8:00 PM.
 Closed Friday, Saturday, and Sunday. - 3.
 All courses require continuous attendance.
 Only 28 hours can be missed on Tuesdays Missing additional hours will result in disciplinary action - 4.
 The prescribed attendance schedule must be maintained each week. - 5.
 Student must attend school the day before and after each holiday or student will be suspended.
 If the day before a holiday falls on a Saturday, the student must attend and cannot be used as their 1st Saturday to miss class. - 6.
 Students must be on time, as tardiness inhibits the learning process.
 Students who are late for a theory or a specialty class or a guest artist class may attend the class, but must be accompanied into the classroom by a Learning Leader.
 Students are never excused from mandatory theory class to work in the clinic. - 7.
 Students who are late or cannot attend school must contact the school and talk to the school service desk immediately.
 Day students must call in by 8:30 AM. - 8.
 Students must request time off from school from the Education Leader. - 9.
 Students are required to be in attendance a minimum 35 hours per week, 31 hours per week, or 27 hours per week for the full-time schedule.
 Holidays such as Thanksgiving, Christmas, and New Year's Day will be set according to the calendar each year.
 Students cannot bank hours and attend over 35 hours per week to make up for missing hours.
 If a student will miss hours during the week, arrangements must be made with the Learning Leader Advisor to make up those hours within the same week, or the hours missed will count against the hours allowed to miss and overtime charges can occur. - 10.
-During the contracted enrollment period, applicant student must maintain a 90% attendance average each month in order to complete the program by the contracted end date.
-The student is allowed to miss 10% of his or her scheduled hours before having to pay extra instructional charges.
-The student may use the 10% excused absences for vacation, doctor appointments, illness, etc.; however, the student may not be out of school 14 consecutive calendar days or he or she may be terminated.
-If the student must attend additional program hours beyond his or her contracted end date due to not meeting a 90% attendance average or to complete academic graduation requirements, the student will be charged an additional \$10.00 for each hour scheduled to complete after the contracted end date is reached.
+The Future Professional allowed to miss 10% absent hours of their scheduled hours before having to pay extra instructional charges.
+The Future Professional may use the 10% absent hours for vacation, doctor appointments, illness, etc.; however, the Future Professional must attend additional program hours beyond their expected/ calculated completion date due to not meeting a 90% attendance average or failure to complete academic graduation requirements, the Future Professional will be charged at the following rate, for each hour schedule to complete after the expected/calculated completion date is reached.